 Collodion has the approximate viscosity of warm maple syrup or cream and practice with such a substance can safely and inexpensively facilitate the learning process.

 To pour the collodion properly, the plate is held as horizontal as possible using one of several methods.
 For small plates, it is probably easiest to pinch one corner between thumb and forefinger and pour the solution with the other hand.
 For moderate size plates, the “waiter tray” method supporting the plate from below may be best approach (Figure 16).
-With larger, heavier plates, a combination of one of the two previous methods while supporting the opposite corner on a table may be required.

 When coating the surface should have a fairly large pancake-like pour of collodion in the center of the level plate.
 The plate is then gently inclined towards the photographer so that the fluid moves towards the near corner without flowing off the edge or touching the fingers holding the plate.
 Once the near corner is covered sufficiently, the plate is gently inclined to the adjacent nearest corner, then downward to the third corner, and finally to the “pour-off” corner.
 As the fluid approaches the last corner, the plate is quickly turned near vertical with the final corner placed inside a vessel used for containing the solution.
 The plate is rocked back and forth while the collodion drains into the collection bottle.
 This helps minimize lineations and irregular thicknesses in the collodion film.
 The entire coating operation should only take a few seconds to complete.
 With larger plates, it may be necessary to add additional solvent (ether or grain alcohol) to the formula in order to facilitate pouring and delay the setting up of the collodion film prematurely.
 You’ll notice that solvents are continuously evaporating from the plate once the pour begins.
 Evidence for this evaporation is found in the obvious ethereal fumes and the rapid cooling of the plate in hand.